levibostian/Teller-Android/docs/create_localrepository.md

 }
 ```

-## Saving new cache data
+## Saving new cache

-When your app user gives you new cache data that you want to save to the local Android device, it is up to you to notify Teller of this new cache data.
+When your app user gives you new cache that you want to save to the local Android device, it is up to you to notify Teller of this new cache.

 One convenient way to do this is to call the `LocalRepository.newCache()` function on your `LocalRepository` subclass.
-Teller will take care of saving this new cache data on a background thread and restart observing of cached data all for you.
+Teller will take care of saving this new cache on a background thread and restart observing of the cache all for you.

-However, feel free to save the data yourself if you need to do something special.
-Make sure that the `Observable` returned from `observeCache()` will update the observers of the new cache data.
+However, feel free to save the cache yourself if you need to do something special.
+Make sure that the `Observable` returned from `observeCache()` will update the observers of the new cache.

 ### What's next?

-All you need to do now is display the cached data in the UI of your app.
+All you need to do now is display the cache in the UI of your app.
 Teller takes care of everything else for you!

 Let's learn how to [observe your newly created `LocalRepository` in the UI](observe_localrepository) of your app!